Performance Fee

 Performance fee is only paid if the share price at the end of a share period is larger than the high watermark.

-Only the wealth created for the share price above high watermark is
+Only the wealth created for the share price above high watermark is taken into account.

 Performance fee is paid out in shares, as all other fees.